 Weinberg, R. & Gould, D. (2019).
 Foundations of Sport and Exercise Psychology (7th Edition).
 Champaign, IL: Human Kinetics OR

 Weinberg, R. & Gould, D. (2015).
 Foundations of Sport and Exercise Psychology (6th Edition).
 Champaign, IL: Human Kinetics

 - Graduate Attributes Emphasised

 - Lifelong learning, Communication, Critical thinking, Self-motivation, Teamwork.

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Understand how social psychological variables influence participation and performance in sport settings
+Understand how social psychological variables influence participation and performance in sport and exercise settings.

-- Understand how participation in sport influences the psychological development of the individual player/participant
+Understand how participation in exercise and sport influences the psychological development of the individual player/participant.

-- Acquire practical skills and knowledge about sport psychology that you can apply as a teacher, coach, fitness instructor or sports person
+Use practical skills and knowledge about sport and exercise psychology which you can apply as an exerciser, sportsperson, exercise leader, personal trainer, coach, or teacher.